-The SFs have a simple three element (two plus focusing lens) objective design - a move away from the more complex objectives of recent premium models.
-I suspect that to achieve this, Zeiss have employed a larger-than-usual focal ratio for the SFs’ objectives (aberrations decrease with longer focal ratios).
-A further advantage of a longer focal ratio is the possibility of using thinner elements with shallower curves.
+The SFs have a simple three element (two plus focusing lens) objective design, compared with the more normal triplet plus focusing lens.
+I suspect that to achieve this, Zeiss have employed a larger-than-usual focal ratio for the SFs’ objectives.
+Aberrations decrease with longer focal ratios so fewer, thinner elements with shallower curves suffice.

 The advantage of this approach is that the objectives are lighter in weight (78g lighter than the HTs’ objectives, according to Zeiss), throwing the balance point towards the eyepieces and improving handling.
 And this at last also explains why the SFs are unusually long – a longer focal ratio of course means more space required between objective and eyepiece.

-The objectives are described by Zeiss as ‘Ultra FL’, which doubtless implies the best ED glass (in this case apparently from Schott) giving the highest level of correction for chromatic aberration.
-It may also suggest that two of the elements employ special glasses, instead of the usual single ED element found in most HD binoculars.
+The objectives are described by Zeiss as ‘Ultra FL’.
+This means the best ED glass (in this case apparently from Schott), but also that two of the elements employ special glasses, instead of the usual single ED element found in most HD binoculars.
 In this case, there is a single ED element in the main objective plus another as the focusing lens.
 This should give near perfect correction for false colour.